mhscience/landslides_detection/README.md

 # landslide_detector
-Landslide detection using GEE and Python
+Landslide detection from optical remotely sensed images using Object-Based image analysis and Machine Learning (Random Forest)
+Author: Meylin Herrera Herrera

+I created this tool part of my master thesis in Geomatics made in join collaboration Delft University of Technology (https://www.tudelft.nl/en/) and Deltares research institute (https://www.deltares.nl/en/).

 #Minium Requirements:
 -Windows OS x64
--Run the Requirements file to create a env for this project

-If it does not work, then follows the steps to install GEOBIA and Scikit learn:
+-Run the Requirements file to create a env for this project If it does not work, then follows the steps to install GEOBIA and Scikit learn: